nditech/NDIplatforms/docs/usage.md

     :::bash
     $ make demtools/dkan-test
-    Beginning to build demtools/dkan.lock.yml.                           [ok]
+    Beginning to build makefiles/demtools/dkan/lock.yml.                 [ok]
-    drupal-7.42 downloaded.                                              [ok]
+    drupal-7.43 downloaded.                                              [ok]
     [...]

 Each DemTools platform (demtools/dkan, demtools/civicrm, etc.) have such a test command defined (although it may not show up in the `make list` output).

-Note that running such a test will re-compile any relevant lockfiles whise sources have changed.
+Note that running such a test will re-compile any relevant lockfiles whose sources have changed.
 See the [Structure](structure.md) and [Maintenance](maintenance.md) sections for further details.